Kruithne/node-jenkins96/README.md

 # Jenkins96
-This package provides an implementation of the Jenkins96 hashing algorithm (by Robert John Jenkins Junior) in JavaScript for Node.
+This package provides an implementation of the Jenkins96 hashing algorithm (by Robert John Jenkins Junior) for node.js

 ## Installing
 ```